Estimated reading time: 3 minutes

 Access to flash memory is regulated by the Memory Protection Unit, which is configured by BOLOS to prevent applications from tampering with parts of flash memory that they shouldn’t.
 However, applications are able to access the part of flash memory where their constant data and code is defined.
 This data includes code and

 const variables, but applications may also allocate extra space in NVRAM to be used at runtime for persistent storage.

 It is up to the developer to decide which parts of the code must be stored in RAM or flash memory.
 To make your decision, know that:

 - All global variables that are declared as

 const are stored in read-only flash memory, right next to code.
-In most Nano Apps for example, general settings are stored in flash memory.
+In most Ledger embedded apps for example, general settings are stored in flash memory.